 Ultimately, students in schools are subjected to their parents’ and their teachers’ assessments of their performance in the classroom, and have no formal input into grading or graduations.
 Searching for adult approval in order to receive the most praise or achieve the best grades, students routinely appease adults with sufficient class work without actually engaging in the content being taught.
 They find solidarity with the adults who control their classrooms while betraying the trust of their peers as they tattle and compare each other.

-According to Wikipedia, corporal punishment is legal in schools around the world.
 Corporal punishment is any physical, psychological, emotional, or sociological punishment administered to students.
 As one of the most brutal and overt exhibitions of adultism in schools today, corporal punishment is the belief that abuse has a place in educating students.
 In schools where students received corporal punishment, students generally have no format to appeal such punishment.
 They frequently do not have the ability to raise concerns over the legitimacy of the claims made against them, and they may not have the ability to raise concerns over the severity of the punishment being administered for their presumed violations.
 Corporal punishment may be one of the most obvious physical impacts of adultism, but it is not the only one.